 - the promotion of research in all aspects of that subject and to publish the useful results.

-Before the new charity was registered, the BGI’s programmes were run by the National Videogame Foundation, a non-profit Community Interest Company, which became the BGI’s trading arm.
+Before the new charity was registered, the BGI’s programmes were run by the National Videogame Foundation, a non-profit Community Interest Company.

 The BGI’s goals are to: